Trobiun/znc-counters/README.md

 # ZNC Counters
 A ZNC (1.6.x version) module to count things using commands.
+I develop this mainly for my needs but I try to make it user-friendly.

 ## Counters
 Obviously this is the main object used in this module.
 It can increment, decrement and reset